z-yaz/acad-homepage.github.io/_pages/about.md

 **CDiscover team** from HUST

 - As part of NTIRE 2026, we hosted the second CD-FSOD Challenge to systematically evaluate and promote progress in detecting objects in unseen target domains under limited annotation conditions.
 The challenge received strong community interest, with 128 registered participants and a total of 696 submissions.
 Participants explored a wide range of strategies, introducing innovative methods that push the performance frontier under both open-source and closed-source tracks.
-This report presents a detailed overview of the NTIRE 2026 CD-FSOD Challenge, including a summary of the submitted approaches and an analysis of the final results across all participating teams.
+This report presents a detailed overview of the NTIRE 2026 CD-FSOD Challenge.
 </div>
 </div>